Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 We know it’s tempting to reach for a thickening shampoo or conditioner during this time, but DON’T DO IT.
 They’ll only make your problem worse, and here’s why:

-In order to deliver on their thicker, fuller benefits, these shampoos have to leave ingredients behind on your hair.
 The problem is, these ingredients also build up on your scalp and block your follicles.
 And as you can imagine, it’s kinda hard to grow hair when the follicle is blocked.

 (Btw, this is true for ALL shampoos that do more than just clean.
 Ex: defrizzing, hydrating, etc.)